BlueSquare23/Learning_PythonOOP/Readme.md

 ![Hexagonal Architecture](https://miro.medium.com/v2/resize:fit:2000/1*mGLO5IfhJv4o0NYOAZI60A.png)

 This way the application code can remain highly decoupled.
-You can swap out adapters add day long and as long as they plug into the port, the inner application code doesn't need to care what they are or know anything about them.
+You can swap out adapters all day long and as long as they plug into the port, the inner application code doesn't need to care what they are or know anything about them.

 But its not just outputs that can use this ports and adapters pattern.
+Inputs can too!
 We can describe these two sides as the "Driving Side" and the "Driven Side."

 However, a Hexagon in this metaphor is a stand-in for a single component of your application.
 In reality, your application will likely be built up of